alan-turing-institute/rds-course/coursebook/index.md

 **We are** a group of data scientists and software engineers that work on a wide range of research problems.

 **You are** someone interested in learning about, or using, data science methods in research.
-To completely follow along with the course some basic programming is needed, see [Pre-requisites](#prerequisites) for more information.
+To completely follow along with the course some basic programming is needed, see [Prerequisites](#prerequisites) for more information.